johnlazenby/Passive-Income/README.md

 ```

 ## To Do
+* fix absolute path in upload and enter
+* change path to chromedriver
 * look into why there was a bug in the upload function on 12/22
 * enter into multiple contests
 * select a different lineup not just most recent lineup